 Almond crunch is a traditional Christmas dessert made with almonds and sugar.
-Almonds are featured in various preparations in this period and almond crunch is among the sweets that best enhance its unique taste and crunchiness.
-Its origins are debated: it is made in many regions of Italy, especially in central-southern Italy, and all of them with a tradition about this dessert.
-There are written testimonies of almond crunch in a Spanish text from 1475, which suggests Iberian origins, but others suggest that it was created in southern Italy around '200, as a derivation of a typical Arabic cake made with almonds, honey, sugar, and spices.
-In various Italian provinces there are events in honour of this delicacy: artisans compete to create beautiful sculptures, such as in Sestola (MO), or in San Marco dei Cavoti (BN).
+Almonds are featured in various preparations in this period and almond crunch is among the sweets that best enhance their unique taste and crunchiness.
+Its origins are debated: it is made in many regions of Italy, especially in central-southern Italy, and all of them have their own tradition.
+There are written testimonies of almond crunch in a Spanish text from 1475, which suggests Spanish origins, but others suggest that it was created in southern Italy around 1200, as a derivation of a typical Arabic cake made with almonds, honey, sugar, and spices.
+In various Italian provinces there are events in honor of this delicacy: artisans compete to create beautiful sculptures, such as in Sestola (MO), or in San Marco dei Cavoti (BN).
 Here we offer you the recipe for the traditional version.

 How to prepare Almond crunch

 To make almond crunch, pour the peeled almonds onto a baking tray 1 and toast them in a static oven preheated to 375° F (190° C).
-It'll only take a few minutes, so make sure they don't burn.
-In the meantime, make the caramel: take an unglazed steel pan and pour in honey 2, sugar and a few drops of lemon juice 3.
+It will l only take a few minutes, so make sure they don't burn.
+In the meantime, make the caramel: take an unglazed steel pan and pour in the honey 2, sugar and a few drops of lemon juice 3.